 Using an Intermediary

 There are billions of websites on the internet, though, and no company can review them all.
 Therefore there will be some times when there is no information on the site you want to buy from.
 If that's the case and you really want to buy a product from them, you can go through an intermediary to have a more secure transaction than simply typing in your credit card number.
 The most popular type of intermediary is Paypal.
 If the site offers Paypal, make sure their link takes you to the real Paypal site and not a phishing or ghost site.

 Securing Your Network

 Even if you take the above steps, you can still become the victim of identity theft if you're operating over an unsecured wireless network, such as in a cafe or non-password protected home network, if there are hackers within range.
-To take steps against fraud while you're booking cottages for rent in PEI online, make sure your wireless network is password protected.
+To take steps against fraud while you're booking travel, filling out personal forms and entering credit card details - make sure your wireless network is password protected.